-- Reviews arrangements for compliance with state and federal health care laws and regulations, including HIPAA, the Stark Law, the Anti-Kickback Statute, the HITECH Act, licensure, and state certificate of need
+- Review arrangements for compliance with state and federal health care laws and regulations, including HIPAA, the Stark Law, the Anti-Kickback Statute, the HITECH Act, licensure, and state certificate of need

-- Assists hospitals with state certificate of need matters, including applications for expansion of services
+- Assist hospitals with state certificate of need matters, including applications for expansion of services

-- Represents hospitals in peer review proceedings and assists with updating hospital Medical Staff Bylaws to include proper peer review procedures
+- Represent hospitals in peer review proceedings and assist with updating hospital Medical Staff Bylaws to include proper peer review procedures

 - Experience with public finance matters relating to health care facilities, including handling of continuing disclosure matters and tax increment financing bond issues to finance infrastructure needs of local hospital